kavya439/solar-irradiance-prediction/README.md

+*SOLAR IRRADIANCE PREDICTION USING METEOROLOGICAL DATA AND AI MODELS*

 Think of Solar Irradiance Prediction as a "Sunlight Forecast."
 Just like a weather app tells you if it will rain, this tool tells you how "strong" the sunlight will be at a specific time and place.

 Why do we need it?